jbcodeforce/yarfba/docs/serverless/lambda.md

     aws lambda update-function-code --function-name  ApigwLambdaCdkStack-SageMakerMapperLambda2E...C --zip-file file://lambda-layer.zip
     ```

-See also [the from-git-to-slack-serverless repository](https://github.com/jbcodeforce/from-git-to-slack-serverless) for a Lambda example in Python using SAM for deployment.
+See the [the from-git-to-slack-serverless repository](https://github.com/jbcodeforce/from-git-to-slack-serverless) for a Lambda example in Python using SAM for deployment and [autonomous-car-mgr project](https://github.com/jbcodeforce/autonomous-car-mgr) for cdk based deployment and more module integration.

 ### Java based function